ialopezg/asp-net-core-frontend/README.md

 ### Future

-CoreJS - Frontend, is very much still a work in progress.
+ASP .Net Core - Frontend, is very much still a work in progress.
 There is still some things to finish:

 - `Preferences`: Global preferences.
 - `Themes`: UI Theme manager.